RomainMaure/PixelBot/src/README.md

 ## Raspberry Pi setup

-To setup the Raspberry Pi, you will need a microSD card of at least 32 GB and an SD card reader.
+To setup the Raspberry Pi, you will need a microSD card (32 GB recommended) and an SD card reader.
 To flash the operating system on the microSD card, the use of [Raspberry Pi Imager](https://www.raspberrypi.com/software/) is advised.

 ### Installation using the PixelBot custom image